 For two hundred bucks more than its predecessor, the Brooklyn DAC+ (US$2195) promises revised analogue and power supply circuitry, an upgraded headphone amplifier section and a new “very transparent” analogue volume control circuit.

-More likely to catch the attention of the early adopter crowd is the inclusion of ESS’ Sabre9028PRO DAC chipset that not only promises “improved sound quality” and “better L/R separation” but a significant increase in filter options, from three to seven:
+More likely to catch the attention of the early adopter crowd is the inclusion of ESS’ Sabre9028PRO DAC chipset that not only promises “improved sound quality” and “better L/R separation” but a significant increase in filter options, where three becomes seven:

 FRMP-fast roll-off, minimum phase filter